-Are you worried you might have a mouth abscess?
-Perhaps someone you know has one and you want to know what exactly that means, and how you can prevent the same thing happening to you.
-In this article we’ll explain what causes abscesses, how to spot the symptoms of a tooth abscess, and what abscess treatment usually involves.
+Are you worried you might have a tooth abscess?
+Perhaps someone you know has an abscess in their mouth and you want to know what exactly that means, and how you can avoid a similar tooth infection.
+In this article we’ll explain what causes gum boils, how to spot the symptoms of a tooth abscess, and what dental abscess treatment usually involves.

-We’ll also give you some tips for avoiding them in the first place.
+We’ll also give you some tips for avoiding an abscessed tooth in the first place.
 It’s worth following this advice to reduce your chances of a painful infection and uncomfortable treatment.

 Table of contents